Children’s Rights History

 World War II and its casualties leave thousands of children in a dire situation.
 Consequently, the UN Fund for Urgency for the Children is created in 1947, which became UNICEF and was granted the status of a permanent international organization in 1953.

 From its inception, UNICEF focuses particularly on helping young victims of WW2, taking care mainly of European children.
-But in 1953 its mandate is enlarged to a truly international scope and its actions expanded to developing countries.
+But in 1953 its mandate is broaden to a truly international scope and its actions expanded to developing countries.
 UNICEF then puts in place several programs for helping children in their education, health, and their access to water and food.

 Since December 10, 1948, the Universal Declaration of Human Rights recognizes that “motherhood and childhood are entitled to special care and assistance.”